 You can get quotes online for some of their plans, including the graded benefit option, or you can also speak to an agent.
 The company offers policies with simplified underwriting, but you may have to take a medical exam if you don’t pass the questionnaire.

 Read the full review: Mutual of Omaha Life Insurance

-Northwestern Mutual was established in 1857 and is the largest life insurer in the U.S. As a mutual company, Northwestern pays dividends to policyholders.
+Northwestern Mutual was established in 1857 and is one of the largest life insurers in the U.S. As a mutual company, Northwestern pays dividends to policyholders.
 The company offers 17 different life insurance plans, including several focused on estates, building wealth, and wealth transfer.
 For these reasons, Northwestern Mutual is our top pick for best life insurance for seniors focused on estate planning.

 Northwestern Mutual offers term, whole life, and universal life on individual or on second-to-die plans (survivorship life insurance).
 Here is an overview of the Northwestern Mutual plans for seniors: